dduyg/55/posts/viz-earths-surface.md

 # All dates must be YYYY-MM-DD format!
 date: 2022-05-20
 labels:
+  - Our World in Data
   - Data Visualization
-  - Our World in Data
-  - Land Distribution
+  - Datawrapper
 # projectlabel: -
 # mediumurl: -
 # githuburl: -